 We produce in limited quantities to ensure both quality and to avoid excess waste.
-This means we may run out of stock from time to time, but within a few weeks we can replenish.

 Our jumpers are folded with recycled tissue paper and placed in un-dyed, organic cotton storage bags ready for shipping in cardboard boxes by road to the UK.

 We use organic cotton brand, care and size labels printed using an Oeko-Tex certified ink.
 Our tags are hand-tied in the UK using a 100% natural cotton cord.